Curated by: Beatriz Bustos O.

 *Complete version will be shown on Wed 6 at 7:00 pm

 The fishermen from a village on the northeast coast of Brazil perform the ritual act of embracing the fish they have caught.
 This affectionate gesture that accompanies the passage of death is demonstrative of the respect these humans have for the animals they coexist with.
 This special relationship defies the all-too-popular narrative of domination and subordination of wildlife.

 Jonathas de Andrade (1982, Maceió, Brazil)

-The multidisciplinary work of this Brazilian artist powerfully expresses socioeconomic, cultural and urban themes with a focus on the northeast region of Brazil.
-De Andrade recomposes these concerns as a personal narrative loaded with stories, affections and nostalgia, attempting to reconstruct history, collective identity, its urgencies and discomforts from a critical standpoint.
-His work has been shown in the most important museums of Brazil, as well as in the MOMA and Guggenheim in New York (2017), and in individual and collective shows in San Francisco, Copenhagen, Amsterdam, Jordan, Istanbul, among others.
+This Brazilian artist’s multidisciplinary work powerfully expresses socioeconomic, cultural, and urban themes in the northeast region of Brazil.
+De Andrade voices these concerns through personal narrative engendered with deep affections and nostalgia.
+He attempts to critically portray history, collective identity, urgencies, and discomforts.
+His work has been shown in the most prevalent museums of Brazil, as well as in the MoMA and Guggenheim Museums in New York (2017), and has had his work shown in San Francisco, Copenhagen, Amsterdam, Jordan, and Istanbul, among others.

 *A production by Devia, Wexner Center for the Arts.
 With the support of Funcultura, Governo do Estado de Pernambuco.